Associate Professor, Computer Science

 5-173F, City Centre Campus10700 – 104 AvenueEdmonton, AB780-497-5836

-The journey into computing science began just prior to the start of his university studies.
+The journey into computing science began just prior to the start of Dr. Meleshko's university studies.
 While searching for a last options course to fill out his first year in the honours math program, a friend suggested that this computing thing might be interesting.
 Two math degrees later this options course resulted in a PhD in Computing Science in the area of numerical analysis.
-He spent a few years working for a local startup company called Myrias Research and while there he was involved with parallel algorithms and the marketing of a home-grown supercomputer.
-After this, he spent about five years in a biochemistry lab providing various types of computer support (system, network, graphics, and mail administration, to name a few) and getting very interested in security issues and threats.
+He spent a few years working for a local startup company called Myrias Research and while there was involved with parallel algorithms and the marketing of a home-grown supercomputer.
+After this, he spent about five years in a biochemistry lab providing various types of computer support (system, network, graphics and mail administration, to name a few) and getting very interested in security issues and threats.
 In 1996, he started at what was then Grant MacEwan Community College.
 His interests at MacEwan University moved to issues in introductory computer science courses and the management of IT infrastructure.
-In recent years, the interest in computer and network security has been able to reassert itself.
+In recent years, his interest in computer and network security has been able to reassert itself.

 Teaching and Research Interests